Yushu-He/FaceBlit-Web/README.md

 In the main branch, there is a TypeScript native version, but due to time constraints, it is only partially completed and has low performance.

+This project uses IndexedDB to cache the large lookup table after loading to improve page loading speed.
+However, due to Apple's limitations on the storage space of IndexedDB, this feature does not work on the WebKit engine.

 ## Conclusion

 This project was developed as the final project for the University of Michigan EECS442 course.